-I would like to organize three Science in the Community events in September 2016 and April 2017.
+I would like to organize three Science in the Community events from September 2017 to August 2018.
 Both events will be titled Chemistry Celebrations at the Library and they will run from 10 am to 4 pm.
-Scientists from Pueblo Science will volunteer and train Youth Advisory Groups (YAG) at the Lillian Smith library on how to conduct the five science demos and five hands-on activities for the general public.
+Scientists from Pueblo Science will volunteer and train youth on how to conduct the five science demos and five hands-on activities for the general public.
 Lab safety, safe handling on the household chemicals and teaching techniques will be included in the training.
 In the afternoon, the YAG group together with the scientists will deliver the demos and activities to 50 children and their families.
 Older and younger students will be engaged in an interactive and stimulating exploration of chemistry concepts.
-This event will be organized in collaboration with the Lillian Smith Library and the Toronto Reference Library.
+This event will be organized in collaboration with the University of Toronto and Toronto libraries.

-A fund raising goal of $3,454 is needed for us to provide two Science in the Community events in Ontario.
+A fund raising goal of $4,000 is needed for us to provide at least 4 Science in the Community events in Ontario.